vazquez/goals/README.md

 #### Journal

-[Read the Journal](speaking/journal.md) for a more in-depth look at what I'm doing to mark this goal done.
+[Read the Speaking Journal](speaking/journal.md) for a more in-depth look at what I'm doing to mark this goal done.

 ## Animation